 Robots can be programed to perform specific tasks at specific times, which also makes them reliable in addition to being efficient.
 Already, robots are milking cows and picking strawberries and other fruit.
 Expect to see more implementations of field robotics soon, especially in agriculture organizations, as connectivity infrastructure improves and labor costs increase.

 Farmers need access to many data points and digital tools in the fields.
 They might need to check watering schedules, check livestock for signs of bacterial infection, reassess repair contracts of aging equipment, or sign off on a track record for workers.
 Accessing decisions and information in real-time means that data must be stored in the cloud so farmers and all authorized staff can track the real-time data from a central location.

 The digital transformation that underpins Agriculture 4.0 is about data-driven insights using relatively emerging technologies.
 These insights must be accessed in real-time and mobile for maximum utility in future agriculture.

 Rugged mobile devices and computing units from Getac are built for precisely this purpose.
 Onboard connectivity features help with access, while ruggedness helps the devices operate despite challenging weather conditions and rough handling.
 Getac devices are also made so users can work with them despite harsh sunlight.

-Agriculture’s future is leveraging information technology’s power to make farmers realise higher yields and associated food security.
+Agriculture’s future is leveraging information technology’s power to make farmers realize higher yields and associated food security.
 At the same time, the food industry has to tackle the challenges ahead.
-This includes climate change, food, decreased food security, and a shortage of manual labour.
+This includes climate change, food, decreased food security, and a shortage of manual labor.